xenserver/auto-cert-kit/docs/xenserver-automated-certification-kit-guide.md

 When specifying the network configuration file, the user need only to declare the management network in the config file if either it uses a static IP range, or it is required for testing (most likely as part of a bond).

-The kit requires that the management network (the one being used by Xenserver) is used in each and every test it runs.
+The kit requires that the management network (the one being used by XenServer) is used in each and every test it runs.
 This is so as to ensure the kit can communicate with the VM over the network properly.

 The result is that each Droid VM will be configured as shown in the following diagram: